5 Signs It’s Time To Set Boundaries In Your Relationship

 Relationships are work, but I believe too many people spend far too much time ignoring problems that can be fixed, such as boundary breaking.
 They spend too much time hoping things will turn around, while not facing problems head on.
 And unfortunately, they spend too much time working on relationships that are beyond repair, or that was never going to work at all.

 What are your thoughts?
 These are just my opinions, and I know everybody has one.
-Please share your experience!
+Please share your story or experience!